This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a medium-sized bowl, beat the softened butter, granulated sugar, and brown sugar with an electric mixer on medium speed for about 1 minute, until well combined.
+- In a medium bowl, beat the softened butter, brown sugar, and granulated sugar with an electric mixer on medium speed for about 1 minute.

-- Add the egg yolk and lemon juice, then beat until fully incorporated.
+- Add the egg yolk and lemon juice, then mix until combined.

-- In a small bowl, mix together the flour, baking soda, cinnamon, nutmeg, and ginger.
+- In a small bowl, whisk together the flour, baking soda, cinnamon, nutmeg, and ginger.

-- Fold in the chopped walnuts, dates, and raisins.
+- Stir in the chopped walnuts, dates, and raisins.

-- Bake for 10 to 15 minutes, or until the edges are lightly browned.
+- Bake for 10–15 minutes, until the edges are lightly browned.

 Notes

-- Don’t Overmix: Mix until ingredients are just combined.
+- Don’t Overmix: Mix just until the ingredients come together to avoid tough cookies.

-- Bake Until Edges are Set: Centers will look slightly underdone but firm up as they cool.
+- Bake Until Edges Are Set: The centers may look slightly underdone but will firm up as the cookies cool.

 Nutrition